 Similarly, strong currents inside the tank can also be a problem.
 Not only can this risk excess oxygen forming, but angelfish prefer quiet, slow-moving waters.
 If the current is too strong, angelfish will become stressed and struggle to breathe.

-As a result, keep the aeration inside the tank to a safe minimum to ensure the fish are comfortable and that you’re not risking the o2 levels getting too high.
+As a result, keep the aeration inside the tank to a safe minimum to ensure the fish are comfortable and you’re not risking the o2 levels getting too high.

 How To Decrease Your Tank’s Oxygen Levels

-When the oxygen levels are too high, you’ll need to lower them to safe levels.
-It’s relatively rare that the oxygen levels inside a tank would be too high, but if it happens, you’ll need to be able to spot the signs so that you can correct the levels.
+The oxygen levels inside a tank are rarely too high, but if it happens, you’ll need to spot the signs to correct them.

 As a result, it’s possible to lower your aquarium’s oxygen levels through the following ways: